davidrobin/docker-wordpress/README.md

 ## 3. Useful commands

 ### 3.1.
 Docker commands
+List existing volumes\
+ `sudo docker volume list`

 ### 3.2.Generic commands
-Check if the port used by Docker is listening
+Check if the port used by Docker is listening\
 `sudo lsof -iTCP:8000 -sTCP:LISTEN`

 ## 4. (OPTIONAL) Nginx as a reverse proxy